-24. Registered Nurses - National Certification
+24. Registered Nurses - Certification

 In this section (rows 25-28), include all regularly employed full-time and part-time registered nurses.
 See glossary for definition of certification.
 Do not count BLS or ACLS.
 When an RN holds multiple certifications, only one can be counted.
 Count only specialty certifications that are relevant to the role.
+International organizations, please see additional guidance for specialty certifications on https://nursingworld.org/organizational-programs/pathway/resources/ under International - Interpretation of Terms: Specialty Certification.